-Language Arts - Instructional Methodologies and Rationales: Students work toward mastering word analysis, reading with fluency and systematically developing their vocabulary through close reading, academic discourse, and analytical writing.
-The English Language Arts department, with the approval of the Principal, selects the actual reading texts, with a focus on selecting non-fiction, cross- disciplinary texts to supplement the literature.
-As students progress through their classes, they learn to form book clubs and to read more interactively, thinking through the text, its symbols, the author's intent, the characters, the historical context and other elements.
+I. Methodologies and Rationales: Students work toward mastering word analysis, reading with fluency and systematically developing their vocabulary through close reading, academic discourse, and analytical writing.
+The English Language Arts department, with the approval of the Principal, selects the actual reading texts, with a focus on selecting non-fiction, cross-disciplinary texts to supplement the literature.
+As students' progress through the school, they learn to form book clubs and to read more interactively, thinking through the text, its symbols, the author's intent, the characters, the historical context and other elements.
 Texts expand beyond novels to include poetry, lyrics, letters and non-fiction documents.